NEONScience/NEON-Data-Skills/tutorials/teaching-modules/data-management-small-mammals/data-management-small-mammal-lesson.md

 climate change, land-use, and invasive species.
 Data are collected at field sites called domains using standardized protocols, which allow for comparisons across large geographic ranges.
-Data on dozens of different variables and species will be collected every year for 30 years, yielding a comprehensive look at ecological processes across the entire United States.
+Data on dozens of different variables and species will be collected every year for over 30 years, yielding a comprehensive look at ecological processes across the entire United States.
 Regardless of the variables being measured, the general flow for data in these projects progresses from data collection to data files and metadata files as shown in Figure 1.